brgonzlez/panchronos/README.md

 The `panchronos` workflow assumes that you already know which bacteria or virus is present in your metagenomic dataset.
 If you are unsure, you should perform metagenomic screening beforehand to identify candidate organisms.

-Once you have selected the organism of interest, look up its ### NCBI Taxonomic ID.
-Additionally, do the same for another specie that you want to use as outgroup for phylogenetic reconstruction.
+Once you have selected the organism of interest, look up its NCBI Taxonomic ID.
+You will also need the Taxonomic ID of a closely related species to use as an outgroup for phylogenetic reconstruction.

-Before you run the workflow with your data, you can try and do a test run (this is optional) to check that the pipeline intended behaviors are working well.
-To do so, you can try:
+Before you run the workflow with your own data, you can perform an optional test run to ensure that the pipeline behaves as expected:

 >`nextflow run main.nf --test`

-This will install the neccessary conda environments that will be use whenever you run the workflow.
-This is not mandatory as they will be created on any first run you do.
+This test run will install the required `Conda` environments, which will be reused for future executions.
+Running the test is optional—these environments will also be created automatically the first time you run the pipeline with real data.

 # 3/ Input